emilborowiec/gridmath/README.md

 # GridMath

-> This documentation is very much a work in progress.
-As is the whole library.

 GridMath is a lightweight library for applications relying heavily on grid geometry.
 Example candidates include pixel art programs, certain kinds of games and procedural map generation libraries.